domainsofapp/domainsofapp.github.io/_posts/2016-02-19-favorite-quotations.md

 Look at plants, not people. --Olivia (personal conversation)

 No regrets, no replies. --Zephyr (band), in the song "Winter Always Finds Me"

+There is a raw truth that is visible here. --SamManero, YouTube user, in response to Werner Herzog's "On the Jungle and Nature"